MCP HubMCP Hub

 Development

-This opens a web interface at http://localhost:5173 to interact with the MCP tools.
+This opens a web interface at http://localhost:5173 for interacting with MCP tools.